 AccessLevel AccessLevel As Long (Read only)

 Access control level.
-AccessLevel As Long (Nead Only)

-Application (Bood only)

 Application Application (Read only)

 Application object.

 DefaultValue String (Read only)

-Returns the name of
+Returns the name of the field.

 FieldValid Boolean (Read only)

 Returns TRUE if the o current field object is valid.

 GetAbbreviations Abbreviations

 Retrieve the field abb previation.

 IsGroupStart Boolean

 Is this the start of a ra adio button group?

 IsHidden Boolean

 Is this field hidden?

 IsList Boolean (Read only)

 Returns TRUE if the F ield is a list, FALSE otherwise.

 IsMail Boolean

 Is this field marked fo or mail?

 IsReadOnly Boolean

 Is this field read-only ?

 IsRequired Boolean

 Is this field required?

 ItemValid Boolean (Read only)

 Returns TRUE if there valid. e is an item associated with the current field, and that item is

 LineAbove String

 Returns the line above ve a field.

 Modified Boolean (Read only)

 ield contents could have been modified since they were last erty automatically resets if you retrieve Value or Default-

 Туре Type (Read only)